 The Explorer has its own four-wheel-drive system: the Intelligent 4WD with Terrain Management System™.
 While it comes with features like AdvanceTrac® with Roll Stability Control™ for safety, the Intelligent 4WD can’t hold a candle to what the Grand Cherokee has.
 To get more useful off-road features from the Explorer, like the ones you’ll find with the Jeep, you’ll need to upgrade once again to the Class II Trailer Tow Package.

 As you can see, the 2019 Jeep Grand Cherokee offers you more in terms of interior features, performance, and off-road driving.
 The Jeep Grand Cherokee has been in production for over 25 years, so it’s a well-honed machine, engineered to be a favorite for Marshall drivers and beyond.
-To learn more about this SUV, contact us online or stop by our showroom in Longview to explore our inventory and take a test drive.
+To learn more about this SUV, or the extra benefits that certain Grand Cherokee trim levels get with the Jeep Wave Program, contact us online or stop by our showroom in Longview to explore our inventory and take a test drive.